phofl/phofl.github.io/content/posts/cow_mechanism.md

 > ```
 >
 > This example creates a Dummy object and a weak reference to this object.
 Afterward, we assign another
-> object to the same variable, e.g. the initial object goes out of scope.
+> object to the same variable, e.g. the initial object goes out of scope and is garbage collected.
 The weak reference
 > does not interfere with this process.
 If you resolve the weak reference, it will point to ``None``
 > instead of the original object.
 >